-Best Locations In Brooklyn For Bridge Photography at Night
+Best Locations In Brooklyn For Bridge Photography At Night

 Once you arrive into Brooklyn, find a restaurant for dinner and wait for civil twilight to transcend into total darkness.
-There are dozens of eateries around the Dumbo area you are now in.
-Our advice is to try Time Out Market, which has a wide range of cuisines in a fantastic setting overlooking both Brooklyn and Manhattan bridges on the riverside.
+There are dozens of eateries around the DUMBO area you are now in.

+We like Time Out Market, which has a wide range of cuisines in a fantastic setting overlooking both Brooklyn and Manhattan bridges on the riverside.
 Or alternatively, grab a pizza at famous Grimaldi’s or highly rated Juliana’s.

 After dinner and a drink, let’s check out some awesome photography locations in the area:

-Time Out Market Roof Terrace
+1. Time Out Market Roof Terrace

 Another reason to eat at Time Out Market?
-You don’t need to go anywhere to grab your first fantastic shot of the Brooklyn Bridge at night!
+You don’t need to go anywhere to grab your first fantastic shot of the Brooklyn Bridge at night.

 Head up to the top floor and find a great spot to set up.
 Be aware there will be other photographers up here, so take care not to stand in shot.

-There’s also a cool photograph of Manhattan Bridge you can frame with an arched brick window as you climb the staircase.
+There is also a cool photograph of Manhattan Bridge you can frame with an arched brick window as you climb the staircase.